FAQs for current students

 A: Yes (although we generally do not advise doing this).
 To do so, what you need to do is obtain a syllabus from the course.
 Download the form for transferring credits from another university.
 To approve the transfer, the chair of the department of your course should determine whether the course in the other college, and the course at the U of Scranton are equivalent (for example, Organic Chemistry at Temple University vs. Biol 233 at the U).
 If he/she deems that they are equivalent, then your form will be signed and you can have the credits count towards your degree.

-Occasionally, you might find a legitimate Biology majors course that we do not offer here at the university (for example, a course like Mycology or Herpetology).
+Occasionally, you might find a legitimate Neuroscience majors course that we do not offer here at the university (for example, a course like Mycology or Herpetology).
 This is an excellent opportunity for you to broaden your intellectual horizons.
-If this is the case, you could seek approval from the Biology Department chair for approval, and this course can count towards your major.
+If this is the case, you could seek approval from the program director for approval, and this course can count towards your major.

 We recommend that you try to seek approval BEFORE you take these courses at another institute.
 It will make your life easier when you try to transfer your credits.